UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint1/RPM.md

 ## 1. Release Objectives for Sprint 1
 ### 1.1 Goals
 - Build database schemas to store course information, course offerings and user accounts by Feb 9th 2025
-  - **Course schema**:
+  - **`course` schema**:
-    - Offering information: Meeting Section, Session Offering, Day of Week, Start-End time, location, Number of current enrollments, Max number of enrollments
+    - The `offerings` table should have columns for the Meeting Section, Session Offering, Day of Week, Start-End time, Location, Number of current enrollments, Max number of enrollments
-    - Course information: Course code, name, breadth requirements, description, prerequisite, exclusion
+    - The `courses` table should have columns for the course code, name, breadth requirements, description, prerequisites, corequisites, and exclusions
+    - The `corequisites` table should have columns to map each course_id with their corresponding corequisite course_ids
+    - The `prerequisites` table should have columns to map each course_id with their corresponding prerequisite course_ids
+    - The `departments` table should have columns to map each department to their code name as shown in the course codes
-  - **Account schema**:
+  - **`account` schema**:
-    - User information: userId, email, password
-    - Event: Title, Description, Date, Month, Year, Days of Week, Time
+    - The `users` table should have columns to store user account information: username, password, user_id
+    - The `events` table should have columns to store event titles, descriptions, days and times and connect them to their user_id from the Users table

 - Import course information and course offerings for the Winter, Summer and Fall semesters of 2024 from the UTSC timetable archive by Feb 9th 2025
 - Build basic software features for the first TA demo by Feb 13th 2025 including: